Not enough deposits: Merchant Cash Advance Declined.

 as a result, businesses may get loan terms they don’t want and should consider Additional action steps in addition to the top 6 business loan decline reasons.

-Use the list provided to determine if your business type may be considered a restricted industry.
+Use the list provided to determine if your type may be considered restricted.

-Identify lenders that will lend to your industry.
-Contact those lenders and ask for their qualifying criteria.
-Select the best match based on your company’s needs and their approval criteria.
+Identify investors and any money source that will loan to your sector.
+Contact them and ask for their qualifying criteria.
+Select the best match based on your needs and their approval criteria.

 If approved, request and review closing stipulations and documents.
 Submit all required closing documentation.
 Complete merchant call if required.